artnoisenik/machinelee/docs/ai history/brief-history.md

 ---
 id: brief-history
-title: A Brief History of Artificial Intelligence
+title: A Brief History of AI
 sidebar_position: 1
 ---

 # A Brief History of Artificial Intelligence

 #### The Genesis (1940s-1950s)
 - **Early Concepts**: The seeds of AI were planted in the 1940s.
-Alan Turing, a British polymath, posed the question, "Can machines think?" in his seminal paper, “Computing Machinery and Intelligence” (1950).
+Alan Turing, a British polymath, posed the question, "Can machines think?" in his seminal paper, [“Computing Machinery and Intelligence” (1950)](https://redirect.cs.umbc.edu/courses/471/papers/turing.pdf).
 This period also saw the development of the first computers, like the ENIAC, laying the groundwork for computational theories.

 #### The Golden Years (1950s-1970s)
 - **Birth of AI (1956)**: The term "Artificial Intelligence" was first coined by John McCarthy at the Dartmouth Conference in 1956.
 This event marked the official start of AI as an academic discipline.